photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.

-Mr Fernando Gross and Mr Matt Brandon prepared me well regarding focusing on all together.
-Mr Fernando Gross and I got to tell the story of five people, friends who were to pull the 5-ton-statue for a long stretch – measured in kilometers.
+Mr Fernando Gross and Mr Matt Brandon prepared me well on focusing on everyone together.
+Mr Fernando Gross and I told the story of five friends, who were to pull the 5-ton statue for a long distance – measured in kilometres.

 All rights reserved by Mismas photography.

-It was amazing just getting to know all of them but at first I was a bit uncomfortable among all the guys.
+It was wonderful getting to know everyone, although initially I felt a bit uncomfortable among all the guys.

 All rights reserved by Mismas photography.

-But they were so open and eager to explain the story of their belief.
-Cheerful like they weren’t sleeping on the floor among mosquitos and on a strict diet.
+But they were so open and eager to share their belief’s story.
+Cheerful as if they weren’t sleeping on the floor among mosquitoes and on a strict diet.

 All rights reserved by Mismas photography.

-One of the family members, participant of the hindu festival was kind enough to show us his back.
-Unbelievably there was no bruise from past year’s hooks.
+One of the family members, a participant in the Hindu festival, was kind enough to show us his back.
+Unbelievably, there was no bruise from last year’s hooks.

 12A975DF-0A31-467B-95AF-852E83EAD0BA

-I soon relaxed and was full of growing interest towards the culture I had never experienced before.
-Fear soon transformed into exchanging stories and know-how.
+I soon relaxed and became increasingly interested in the culture I had never experienced before.
+Fear gradually turned into sharing stories and knowledge.

 All rights reserved by Mismas photography.